wireseo/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always"></div>

 ### 4.3 Add Command
-In this section, we will introduce the Add Command.
+In this section, we will introduce the `Add Command`.
 It will show the structure of the `AddCommand` class and the `AddCommandParser` class, as well as the path diagram and sequence diagram of the `AddTaskCommand` to capture the interactions between the `AddTaskCommand` and other object classes.